 Rationalization: make integrity the right choice

-- Communicate and reiterate high expectations for integrity in your course and at the university
+- Explain what academic integrity is and why it is critical.
+Communicate and reiterate high expectations for integrity in your course and at the university.

 - Include clear statements in the syllabus and with each activity (assignment, exam, etc.) regarding what constitutes acceptable and unacceptable behaviour